Why Should a Landlord Rent to You?

 - Reduced Risk – Offer Extra Insurance & Deposit.

 - Renters Insurance- If your new landlord is still on the fence, offer to acquire renter’s insurance and/or dog liability insurance to help ensure that he will not be liable in the case of a bite.
-You may find a list of pit bull- friendly insurance companies in your area by searching your state in our nationwide database.
+You may find a list of pit bull- friendly insurance companies in your area by searching our insurance page.

 - Pet Deposit- An extra refundable deposit is a motivating incentive for a landlord to put their trust in you.
 They can rest assured that damages will be covered.
 You have the opportunity to show that you are confident that you and your family will be awesome tenants and you are not worried that you will lose your deposit.
 Be sure to put your deposit agreement in writing.